 Students on regulated professional courses in the Faculty of Health and Social Sciences can find information about compulsory integrated practice learning placement periods in the course information on our website (www.bournemouth.ac.uk/courses).
-Students on NHS professional courses will receive information with your offer.
+Students on healthcare professional courses will receive information with your offer.

-NHS Placements are arranged by the Faculty's placement team with placement providers.
+Healthcare placements are arranged by the Faculty's Placement Team with placement providers in healthcare Trusts and in the private and voluntary sector.
 Social Work placements are organised by the Practice Learning Advisers in the Programme Team.
 Placements will be split over several placement providers and locations.
-See our Placements: Policy and Procedure (www.bournemouth. ac.uk/important-information, under Placements for more information).
-Clinical placements take place within a variety of locations within Dorset, Somerset, Wiltshire and Hampshire in order to provide the necessary breadth of experience.
-Although your term-time address and method of transport are considered when allocating placements where possible, you may have to travel some distance from Bournemouth to reach your placement and you may therefore need to find short-term accommodation for your time in placement.
+See our Placements: Policy and Procedure under Placements for more information).
+Healthcare placements take place within a wide range of locations within Dorset, Somerset, Wiltshire and Hampshire, and on occasion outside of these areas in order to provide the necessary breadth of experience.
+You may have to travel some distance from Bournemouth to reach your placement and you may therefore need to find short-term secondary accommodation for your time in placement.